Is PTSD a Reason to Keep Drinking When My Flashbacks Won’t Go Away?

 In the absence of needed treatment help, PTSD flashbacks will likely increase in frequency, especially when alcohol enters the picture.
 Is PTSD a reason to keep drinking when flashbacks persist may seem like a viable question when trying to cope with daily life affairs, but actually opens the door for even more heartache and anxiety to develop in your life.

-If you’re considering getting help for PTSD or suspect a drinking habit may be getting out of control, please feel free to call our toll-free helpline at to speak with one of our phone counselors.
+If you’re considering getting help for PTSD or suspect a drinking habit may be getting out of control, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.